MOSS BANK JUNIOR FOOTBALL CLUB

 - Warming the players up.
 For mini football the best warm up they could have is to play 5v5 for 20 minutes before the main game.
 This will double the exposure of the players to decision making opportunities.

-- For training sessions the age group trains together on a regular basis – 50% of training sessions will be held with squad players mixed together.
+- For training sessions the age group trains together on a regular basis with all that age group players mixed together.

 - When training together as a group, coaches will work with different players each week.
 Coaches and Team Managers will get to know and work with all of the players in the age group – not just their own League squad players.